Ceropegia linearis subsp. woodii f. variegata

 Ceropegia linearis subsp. woodii f. variegata, Ceropegia woodii f. variegata, Ceropegia woodii 'Variegata'

-Ceropegia linearis subsp. woodii f. variegata, also known as Ceropegia woodii f. variegata, is a trailing succulent with slender stems and pale or deep green leaves with creamy-white margins.
-It grows up to 4 inches (10 cm) tall and spreads up to 13.1 feet (4 m).
-Leaves are heart-shaped, up to 0.8 inches (2 cm) long, and about the same width.
-The flowers are up to 0.8 inches (2 cm) long, usually appear in late summer to early fall, and last up to 6 weeks.
+Ceropegia linearis subsp. woodii 'Variegata', also known as Ceropegia woodii 'Variegata', is a trailing succulent with slender stems and pale or deep green leaves with creamy-white margins.
+It grows up to 4 inches (10 cm) tall with a spread of up to 13.1 feet (4 m).
+Leaves are heart-shaped, up to 0.8 inches (2 cm) long, and as wide as they are long.
+Flowers are up to 0.8 inches (2 cm) long, usually appear from late summer to early fall, and last up to 6 weeks.

 USDA hardiness zones 11a to 11b: from 40 °F (+4.4 °C) to 50 °F (+10 °C).